College of Science and Health > Academics > Biological Sciences > Graduate Programs > Current Graduate Students

 My research involves looking at the physiological effects of ocean acidification in Eastern oysters (Crassostrea virginica).
 I am particularly interested in their ability to sequester lead [Pb] in their calcium carbonate shells in acidified water, which is an important ecosystem service oysters provide in estuarine environments.
 Rising atmospheric carbon dioxide levels increase ocean acidification and pose a great threat to most shelled marine invertebrates, so it is important to understand the implications on some of the ocean's most vulnerable inhabitants - oysters.
 (Advisor: Dr. Bystriansky)

-Sarah Mashburn
+Sarah Pascarella

-Kennesaw State University - Biology
+University of Wisconsin Oshkosh - BS, Biology

 Alexis Pawlak